chiranjit-githhub/Lung-Cancer-Detection-using-CNN/README.md

-🫁 Lung Cancer Detection Using CNN
+Lung Cancer Detection Using CNN
+Author

+Chiranjit Sahu

+Project Title

+Lung Cancer Detection from CT Scan Images Using Convolutional Neural Network (CNN)

-📌 Project Overview
+Project Description

-Lung cancer is one of the leading causes of cancer-related deaths worldwide.
-Early detection can significantly improve survival rates.
+Lung cancer is one of the most serious and life-threatening diseases worldwide.
+Early detection can help improve survival rates and assist doctors in making better treatment decisions.

-This project uses a Convolutional Neural Network (CNN) to analyze CT scan images of lungs and predict whether the lung is healthy or affected by different types of lung cancer.
+This project uses a Convolutional Neural Network (CNN) to analyze CT scan images of lungs and classify them into different categories of lung cancer or normal lungs.

-The system is trained on a CT scan image dataset and can predict the class of a new CT scan image uploaded by the user.
+The model is trained on a dataset of CT scan images and can predict the type of lung cancer or healthy lung condition when a new CT scan image is provided as input.

-🎯 Objectives

-Detect lung cancer from CT scan images using deep learning.

-Classify lung images into different cancer categories.

-Provide user-readable prediction results.

-Allow users to upload their own CT scan image for prediction.

-🧠 Technologies Used

-Python

-TensorFlow / Keras

-CNN (Convolutional Neural Network)

-NumPy

-Matplotlib

-OpenDatasets

-Google Colab / Jupyter Notebook

-📂 Dataset
+Methodology

-Dataset used in this project:
+The following steps were followed in this project:

+1. Data Collection

-Chest CT Scan Images Dataset from Kaggle.
+A publicly available Chest CT Scan Images dataset was used.

-The dataset contains 4 classes of CT scan images:
+The dataset contains CT scan images of lungs classified into four categories:

 Adenocarcinoma